WTUE

-WTUE (104.7 FM) is a classic rock formatted radio station with studios in Dayton.
+WTUE (104.7 FM) is a classic rock formatted radio station in Dayton, Ohio.
 The station is owned and operated by iHeartMedia.
 Its transmitter is located in Moraine.

 History

-Top 40 (1959–1967)
+Top 40 (1960–1967)

+The station signed on the air on May 29, 1960, as the 3rd FM station in Dayton.
 Briefly known as WIFE, WTUE's beginnings was that of WONE-FM simulcasting sister station WONE which had a Top 40 format until 1967.

 Country (1969–1974)

 In 1969, WONE switched to country.
 In 1971, the FCC granted permission to boost its power to 50,000 watts and monaural WONE-FM transformed to FM-stereo, and briefly quadraphonic, "the all new W-2" under the programming of Bill Struck, followed by Gregg Mason (Terry Dorsey).

 Top 40 (1974–1976)

 In 1974, WTUE was "The Super Ten Four!" with morning personality Gregg Mason, Sean McKay in the midday slot, Al Morgan in early afternoons, Bill Lyons in afternoon drive, and Dave Michaels in the evening.

 Rock (1976–present)

 In 1976, the station switched to the new and innovative album oriented rock (AOR) format under the direction of Dave Michaels as program director.
 Gregg Mason was moved to sister station WONE.
 Patty Spitler, who had been the morning host at the University of Dayton's WVUD, (considered "underground rock" at the time) would become "T-105"'s first morning show host.
 Dave Michaels (Dave Ingersoll) left WTUE and was replaced by Chuck Browning as program director from WWWM in Cleveland.
 Browning also held a 4-hour midday air shift.

 Sean Scott (Sean Scott Sizemore) was the first AOR announcer hired from North Carolina by WTUE to replace Al Morgan in the afternoon drive slot.
 Scott was also WTUE's first music director.
-This was the beginning of the transformation from WTUE, the rock station manned by Top-40 announcers, to a station who staffed themselves by hiring graduates of the University of Dayton's radio station, WVUD.
+This was the beginning of the transformation from WTUE, the rock station staffed by Top-40 announcers, to a station who staffed themselves by hiring graduates of the University of Dayton's radio station, WVUD.
 Patty Spitler, Bob Clark, Jim Tobin, Dan Pugh (Dan Patrick), Bill Pugh, Dave Luczak, Kevin Crisler (K.C), Mark Zona (Mark Edwards), Sandy Smith and Alan McConnell were all graduates (or at least attended) The University of Dayton and were all part of their radio program.
 McConnell, whose name was changed to Mike McConnell because Alan Sells was a part time announcer and the station thought one Alan was enough.
 Alan Sells, who was hired as a part timer while at suburban Stebbins High School in 1974 was given his first full-time slot holding down the evening timeslot in 1976 until his departure for Cincinnati's WSAI-FM in 1979.
 Sells is now Big Al of Big Al and Charlie at KFRQ in McAllen, Texas.